Sunk cost: Fallacy effect

-Some research has also noted circumstances where the sunk cost effect is reversed; that is, where individuals appear irrationally eager to write off earlier investments in order to take up a new endeavor.

 Plan continuation bias

-A related phenomenon is plan continuation bias, which is recognised as a subtle cognitive bias that tends to force the continuation of an existing plan or course of action even in the face of changing conditions.
-In the field of aerospace it has been recognised as a significant causal factor in accidents, with a 2004 NASA study finding that in 9 out of the 19 accidents studied, aircrew exhibited this behavioural bias.
+A related phenomenon is plan continuation bias, which is recognised as a subtle cognitive bias that tends to force the continuation of a plan or course of action even in the face of changing conditions.
+In the field of aerospace, it has been recognised as a significant causal factor in accidents, with a 2004 NASA study finding that in 9 out of the 19 accidents studied, aircrew exhibited this behavioural bias.

-This is a hazard for ships' captains or aircraft pilots who may stick to a planned course even when it is leading to fatal disaster and they should abort instead.
+This is a hazard for ships' captains or aircraft pilots who may stick to a planned course even when it is leading to a fatal disaster, and they should abort instead.
 A famous example is the Torrey Canyon oil spill in which a tanker ran aground when its captain persisted with a risky course rather than accepting a delay.
 It has been a factor in numerous air crashes and an analysis of 279 approach and landing accidents (ALAs) found that it was the fourth most common cause, occurring in 11% of cases.
 Another analysis of 76 accidents found that it was a contributory factor in 42% of cases.

 There are also two predominant factors that characterise the bias.
-The first is an overly optimistic estimate of probability of success, possibly to reduce cognitive dissonance having made a decision.
+The first is an overly optimistic estimate of the probability of success, possibly to reduce cognitive dissonance making a decision.
 The second is that of personal responsibility: when you are personally accountable, it is difficult for you to admit that you were wrong.

-Projects often suffer cost overruns and delays due to the planning fallacy and related factors including excessive optimism, an unwillingness to admit failure, groupthink and aversion to loss of sunk costs.
+Projects often suffer cost overruns and delays due to the planning fallacy and related factors, including excessive optimism, an unwillingness to admit failure, groupthink, and aversion to loss of sunk costs.

 Psychological factors

-Evidence from behavioral economics suggests that there are at least five specific psychological factors underlying the sunk cost effect:
+Evidence from behavioral economics suggests that there are at least four specific psychological factors underlying the sunk cost effect: